xtqqczze/JosefPihrt-Orang/docs/cli/move-command.md

 ﻿# `orang move`

-Searches the file system for files and directories and move them to a destionation directory\.
+Searches the file system for files and directories and move them to a destination directory\.

 ## Synopsis